anupsingh04/anupsingh04/README.md

 ### Hi there, I'm Anup 👋

-🎓 **3rd Year B.Tech Student in Electronics and Communication Engineering**
+🎓 **Final Year B.Tech Student in Electronics and Communication Engineering**
 - Passionate about leveraging technology to solve real-world problems.
 - Currently deepening my knowledge in **Data Structures and Algorithms (DSA)** and **Electronics**.
 - Actively solving problems on **LeetCode** to sharpen my coding skills.